 Funding for the water quality modeling and monitoring work performed for WPMP is through State and Federal Sections 106 and 604(b) grants water quality resources.
-The WPMP is the principle data user with the general public and other outside agencies as secondary users of the water quality data.
+The WPMP is the principal data user with the general public and other outside agencies as secondary users of the water quality data.
 Water quality data obtained through the monitoring efforts of the project(s) are used in the development of the 305(b)/303(d) reporting and assessment of State waters, TMDL development, WLA development, water quality modeling, basin planning activities, watershed assessment, TMDL Implementation Plan development, stream restoration and non-point source controls, and NPDES permit compliance.
 After being QA/QC'd, all monitoring data is input into GAEPD Georgia envirOnmental Monitoring and Assessment System (GOMAS) database and then uploaded to STORET via WQX and made available to the public.
 All data are provided to the USEPA, local agencies, universities, environmental groups, and private citizens upon request.
-A public interface for GOMAS is currently under development.
+A public interface for GOMAS was developed to allow citizens to query the database and download data.
+The interface includes a map of monitoring locations the public can use to search for data along with various fields by which to search for and filter data before download.